 Egyptology comprises all aspects of the pharaonic advanced civilization such as scripture and literature, art and culture, archeology, history, economics, etc. The subject also deals with the prehistory and early history of Ancient Egypt, with Nubiology as well as with Coptic language and literature.
 The time overlap with related areas (such as prehistory and early history, ancient history) is fluent, however Egyptology concentrates on the period between 4000 BC and 400 AD.

 Egyptology in the “Scientific Information Services for Classical Studies – Propylaeum”

 This topic used to be contained within the former Special Subject Collections “Egyptology” (6.21), but the University Library Heidelberg now maintains this within Propylaeum The subject is represented by Prof. Dr. Joachim Quack (Heidelberg University) on the scientific advisory board of Propylaeum.

-In 2017 the University Library Heidelberg will have founded an Open Access Egyptology e-journal.
 Furthermore, the digitization of historical literature will also be expanded, focusing on 18th–20th centuries.

 Do you have further questions?

 Please contact us if you need more information about our services or are interested in the publishing possibilities we offer.
 It is also possible to arrange appointments for information sessions at your institute or organization.